ocurrent/ocurrent/README.md

 The `frob` function is the one exposed to users.
 These functions always start by getting the actual values from their `Current.t` arguments using `let**` (and `and*`, for additional arguments).
-The label is used for the dot diagrams.
+The `Current.component` line provides the label for the dot diagrams.

 The `build` function does the real work.
 It should try to build the output value from the key and return it.